Witten's perturbation on strata with general adapted metrics: A perturbation of the Dunkl harmonic oscillator

 \section{A perturbation of the Dunkl harmonic oscillator}

-This section is devoted to recall the main analytic tool of the paper: the study of self-adjoint operators on $\R_+$ induced by the Dunkl harmonic oscillator on $\R$ \cite{AlvCalaza2014}, and also by certain perturbation of the Dunkl harmonic oscillator on $\R$ \cite{AlvCalaza2015}.
+This section is devoted to recall the study of self-adjoint operators on $\R_+$ induced by the Dunkl harmonic oscillator on $\R$ \cite{AlvCalaza2014}, and also by certain perturbation of the Dunkl harmonic oscillator on $\R$ \cite{AlvCalazaFranco2015}.
+This is the main analytic tool of the paper.